cybozu-go/sabakan/README.md

 # Sabakan

-Sabakan is the Bare-metal management system to organize hardware information using etcd as a backend distributed database.
+Sabakan is the Bare-metal management system to organize hardware information using etcd3 as a backend distributed database.

 ## Features